kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ## Daft

 [Daft](https://github.com/Eventual-Inc/Daft) is another recently started open-source DataFrame project.
-At first glance, Daft seems to be as powerful and expressive as Polars while also being able to support distributed computation as Spark, Dask, and Ray do it.
+At first glance, Daft seems to be as powerful and expressive as Polars while also being able to support distributed computation as Spark, Dask, and Ray.

 To get started, you can install it using: